liakos199/potaki/documentation/owner-features.md

-Okay, here's the updated feature breakdown organized by the specified pages, incorporating the use of Zod for validation and TanStack libraries (like TanStack Query for data fetching/caching/state management and TanStack Mutations for CUD operations) for the frontend implementation.

 Actor: User with role = 'owner' in profiles table.

 Tech Stack Context: React/Next.js frontend using Zod for schema validation and TanStack (Query, Table, potentially Form) for data management and UI interactions.
 Supabase (or similar) backend exposing API endpoints for these database operations.